KarthikT23/stm32-iot-env-monitor/README.md

 | Status LED (LD4) | PD12 |
 | Internal temp sensor | ADC1 (internal channel, no pin) |

-The STM32's own USB (ST-LINK) and the ESP32's USB are each powered independently from the PC — no shared power wiring between them.
+The STM32's own USB (ST-LINK) and the ESP32's USB are each powered independently from the PC, no shared power wiring between them.

 # Setup